A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 The LBJ Presidential Library is another top UT campus attraction.
 The space details the interesting life and legacy of Lyndon B Johnson, the 36th president of the United States.

-Other places to visit on the UT campus are the Texas Memorial Stadium, Blanton Museum of Art, the Harry Ransom Center and the nearby Bullock Texas State History Museum.
+Other places to visit here are Texas Memorial Stadium, Blanton Museum of Art, the Harry Ransom Center and the nearby Bullock Texas State History Museum.

 After touring the UT Austin Campus, head north on The Drag (formally Guadalupe Street) and grab some lunch.
 Hopfields, Via 313 Pizza and Kerby Lane Cafe are all solid choices.